 15 Percent Pledge

 We have committed to the 15 Percent Pledge across both our J.Crew and Madewell brands.
-The pledge calls on retailers to dedicate 15 percent of shelf space to Black-owned businesses.
-Through our marketplace efforts, we are committed to creating space for these brands.
+The pledge ensures a minimum of 15 percent of our third-party vendors are Black-owned businesses.
+At Madewell, we are committed to creating space for these brands through our Labels We Love program.

 Investment in Partner Organizations

-We have continued to build on our support of Black Lives Matter, the Coalition of Communities of Color, the NAACP, ACLU and AAPI Women Lead and work to cultivate meaningful relationships with these and other organizations.
+We have continued to build on our support of the Coalition of Communities of Color, the NAACP, ACLU and AAPI Women Lead, and work to cultivate meaningful relationships with these and other organizations.

 Investment in Civic Process | Our Election Day Initiative